Oud wood, the ultimate perfume?

 But what does the oud smell like?

 Once distilled, the oud wood delivers an essence with a bewitching smell.
 The success of this material is due to its mysterious fragrance and its complex facets.
 It has woody, resinous and amber notes reminiscent of sandalwood, with an extra “something” that is difficult to define.
-This essence also reveals a darker, more animalic, almost sexual, raw side.
+This essence also reveals a darker, more animal, almost sexual, raw side.
 It brings a lot of oriental warmth to a composition and reveals a tawny scented wake with notes of incense, very sensual.
 With oud, a fragrance will be adorned with beautiful amber reflections, as an invitation to travel…

-Real Oud vs. olfactory mirage
+Real oud versus olfactory mirage

 Because of its rarity, oud wood essence has become an almost impossible ingredient to obtain.
 To buy real essence, you must work directly with Laotian or Burmese farmers and above all have the financial means to acquire this black gold.
-Sometimes more expensive than gold, its price oscillates depending on the variety between 15 000€ and 60 000€… the liter!
+Sometimes more expensive than gold, its price oscillates depending on the variety between 15000€ and 60000€… the liter!
 The cost of the material is so high that its essence is mostly reproduced in the laboratory.
-So, if you buy a perfume composed of oud, there is a good chance that it does not contain a single drop!
+So, if you buy a perfume made of oud, there is a good chance that it does not contain a single drop!

 To recreate its smell, perfumers combine several synthetic molecules with woody and amber scents with other natural essential oils.
 Nose can use patchouli, vetiver, incense and cypriol, a plant whose essence delivers a woody and smoky smell very aromatic.
 Without synthesis, the price of a perfume composed of oud wood essence would be unaffordable!